Impedimenta/Suitcase/README.md

 [![Hello World](./Resources/Hello-World-Example.png)](https://vimeo.com/413136057)

 A simple example consisting of one button that when clicked calls the `say` command.
-[Watch the video of this example in action.](https://vimeo.com/413136057).
-See the [detailed Say example](https://github.com/Impedimenta/Suitcase-Bazaar/blob/master/Examples/Say.md) at the Suitcase Bazaar.
+[Watch the video of this example in action](https://vimeo.com/413136057), there is a [detailed `say` example](https://github.com/Impedimenta/Suitcase-Bazaar/blob/master/Examples/Say.md) at the [Suitcase Bazaar](https://github.com/Impedimenta/Suitcase-Bazaar/).

 <details><summary><b>📝 Code</b></summary>